 If you fail to prevent foreclosure, prepare for an auction that will be set by the lender or its representative (trustee).
 This auction will be open to the public and the highest bidder gets the foreclosed home.

 If the home was sold at an auction, you need to move out of the house and look for a new place to live.
-In Tulsa, Oklahoma, the purchaser can possess the property 20 days after the sale.
+In Tulsa, OK, the purchaser can possess the property 20 days after the sale.
 In case no one buys the home, which is a common scenario, the lender takes ownership of the home.

 How Can You Prevent Foreclosure in Tulsa?